 CHRISTINA L. SIMMS

-In 2016, Christina L. Simms joined the McKay Lodge Conservation Laboratory, Inc. team as a Conservator of Sculpture and Objects and as the Assistant Conservation Projects Manager.
+In 2016, Christina L. Simms joined Cleveland area art conservation center the McKay Lodge Conservation Laboratory, Inc. as a Conservator of Sculpture and Objects and as the Assistant Conservation Projects Manager.
 This employment immediately followed her second post-graduate year as the Engen Research Fellow at the National Air and Space Museum in Washington, DC and a previous post-graduate year in conservation at the J. Paul Getty Museum in Los Angeles, California.

 Christina was awarded a Masters Degree and Certification of Advanced Studies in Art Conservation from Buffalo State College with a specialization in objects conservation.
 She has experience treating a large variety of artifacts, ranging from small decorative and historic objects to outdoor bronze sculpture to large composite spacecraft.
 Her areas of interest include coatings for outdoor works of art, modern materials, metal corrosion treatments, and issues with aluminum.